Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 Keeping their vehicle is a top concern for many people considering bankruptcy.
 You need your car to get to work, buy groceries, take your children to school, and more.
 Losing access to transportation could impact many aspects of your life.
 If you have concerns about keeping your vehicle through Chapter 7, you can contact a bankruptcy attorney who can walk you through filing and protecting your exempt assets.

 In most cases, individuals and families in North Carolina and South Carolina who file Chapter 7 bankruptcy can retain their assets.
-Most people in this situation have few, if any, non-exempt assets.
+Most people in this financial situation have few if any, non-exempt assets.
 This means their bankruptcy will discharge their qualifying debts, and they will retain their assets, including their vehicles.

 Other Types of Bankruptcy Filings

-Chapter 7 is not the only option for filing personal bankruptcy.
-Working with an attorney on our team can help you understand the differences between Chapters and determine which best addresses your needs, such as:
+Chapter 7 bankruptcy is not the only option for filing personal bankruptcy.
+Working with an attorney on our legal team can help you understand the differences between Chapters and determine which best addresses your needs, such as:

-- Chapter 12 bankruptcy for family farmers
+- Chapter 12 bankruptcy is for family farmers

-Working with our firm to prepare and petition for bankruptcy can greatly reduce your stress since we can offer advice to make the process go smoother and provide guidance.
+Working with our law firm to prepare and petition for bankruptcy can greatly reduce your stress since we can offer advice to make the bankruptcy process go smoother and provide guidance.
 We can also address your questions and ensure you take the right steps to protect your vehicle and other assets you hope to keep.

 Enlist the Help of Our Chapter 7 Bankruptcy Attorneys Today

-We serve clients from our offices located in Rutherfordton, Morganton, and Shelby in North Carolina, as well as Spartanburg, South Carolina.
-You can reach our team now by calling (828) 286-3866.
+You can reach out to our team now for a free initial consultation.
 We will explain our services, fee structure, and more when you connect with us.